-In the past, people relied on magazines, television, and word-of-mouth for travel inspiration.
+In the past, people relied on magazines, TV, and word-of-mouth for travel inspiration.
 However, since the advent of social media, people have turned to their smartphone apps for travel ideas and inspiration.
-Here are some of the best travel apps for iPhone and Android that will have you booking your next adventure.
+Here are some of the best free travel apps for iPhone and Android that will have you booking your next adventure.

 (If you’re already a social media guru, feel free to skip to the next section!)

 It wasn’t long ago when Instagram was exclusively used by millennials to share heavily-filtered photos with their friends.
 In the early days, there were no videos, stories, or geotags.
 But there were plenty of “stylish” filters and frames to make up for them.

 Since then, Instagram has transcended every generation and nearly every country to become the dominant photo and video-sharing app.
 Today, it’s among the most downloaded apps of all time, and for good reason.
 Instagram has brought “Instagrammable” places around the world to the forefront of our minds, thus inspiring our next adventures.